ortall0201/Spotify_Classification_genres/README.md

 # Spotify_Classification_genres
 Goal of this project: Using ML algorithms for a multi-dimensional Classification of songs' track_genres by features such as energy, danceability, etc. - data taken from a tabular Spotify Dataset from Kaggle.

+The latest version combines the best methods from both approaches into a single, consolidated notebook— **Notebook B** —which now serves as the primary analysis and modeling pipeline.

 ## You can watch the Presentation on this link: [Presentation Link](https://docs.google.com/presentation/d/1hr-RSCL5ESOp1AHJBkojMitimdnu7m9d/edit?usp=drive_link&ouid=108623279518071003366&rtpof=true&sd=true)